-However, it’s equally important to be able to draw on your own strength and to know that you are complete without the input or presence of anyone else.
-Here are seven tips for maintaining healthy self-reliance.
+However, it’s equally important to be able to draw on your own strength.
+And to know that you are complete without the input or presence of anyone else.

-In addition, be the one to fix things when life doesn’t go to plan, rather than immediately running to others to clean up the mess.
+In addition, be the one to fix things when life doesn’t go to plan.
+Do this instead of immediately running to others to clean up the mess.
 While embracing responsibility might not sound like much fun, it’s also incredibly empowering and can do wonders for your self-esteem.

 On a related note, being self-reliant means being the one to make the choices about your future—whether that feels good or bad.
-The good thing about committing to making your own choices is that you have the final say about your life’s direction, but the harder part of the process is that it can feel quite comforting to allow others to make choices for you.
+The good thing about committing to making your own choices is that you have the final say about your life’s direction.
+However, the harder part of the process is that it can feel quite comforting to allow others to make choices for you.